Icinga/icinga2/doc/6-distributed-monitoring.md

 Disadvantages:

 * Requires a config directory on the master node with the zone name underneath `/etc/icinga2/zones.d`.
-* Additional zone and endpoint configuration.
+* Additional zone and endpoint configuration needed.
 * Replay log is replicated on reconnect.
-This might generate an overload on the used connection.
+This might increase the data transfer and create an overload on the connection.

-In order that all involved nodes will accept configuration and/or commands you'll need to configure the `Zone` and `Endpoint` hierarchy on all nodes.
+To make sure that all involved nodes accept configuration and/or commands, you need to configure the `Zone` and `Endpoint` hierarchy on all nodes.

 * `icinga2-master1.localdomain` is the configuration master in this scenario.
 * `icinga2-client1.localdomain` acts as client which receives configuration from the master.

-Put the endpoint and zone configuration on **both** nodes into `/etc/icinga2/zones.conf`.
+Include the endpoint and zone configuration on **both** nodes in the file `/etc/icinga2/zones.conf`.

 The endpoint configuration could look like this: